 Residency CV

-With the right residency CV editing help, you can develop a strong CV that appropriately highlights your employment history, including volunteer work, extracurriculars, research, awards, publications, and elective experiences.
-Make sure to state your academic background in reverse chronological order.
+With the right residency CV editing help, you can develop a strong CV that appropriately highlights your employment history, including volunteer work, extracurriculars, research, awards, publications, and elective experiences that highlight your suitability for internal medicine.
+This may include clinical rotations, or relevant certifications like ACLS or PALS.

 From your personal statement or personal letter, the admissions committee wants to see your commitment to the field.
-You can highlight this by describing any personal experiences that influenced you to pursue the specialty.
-If there was something interesting about your rotations that stuck with you, share it.
+You can highlight this by describing any personal experiences that influenced you to pursue the specialty, such as having a parent with diabetes or experiences with internal medicine from a young age.
+If there was something interesting about your rotations that stuck with you, share it in your personal statement.
 You should also look at some internal medicine residency personal statement examples to get an idea of how to frame your statement.

 Medical Student Performance Evaluation